artsy/eigen/docs/developing_a_feature.md

 What do we mean when we say "a new feature should be **put behind** a lab option or Echo Feature"?
 It means that the behaviour of the app changes depending on if this option is set. :

-1. Add your option to the Emission types file [`/typings/emission.d.ts`](https://github.com/artsy/eigen/blob/master/typings/emission.d.ts)
+1. Add your option to the Emission native model file [`src/lib/store/NativeModel.ts`](https://github.com/artsy/eigen/blob/master/src/lib/store//NativeModel.ts)

 2. Then update Jest's setup file [`src/setupJest.ts`](https://github.com/artsy/eigen/blob/master/src/setupJest.ts#L145).